No Bake Chocolate Lasagna Cake Dessert Recipe

 Helpful Kitchen Tools

-A couple of things that make this easier:
+Here are a few things that make this easier:

 - 9×13 Pyrex Baking Dish with Lid — The lid makes it easy to store in the fridge without wrestling with plastic wrap.
 Worth having for any layered no-bake dessert.